 - Identify the elements of a well-defined review question

 - Understand the steps in a systematic review

-Module 1 has been written and compiled by Dario Sambunjak, Miranda Cumpston and Chris Watts from Cochrane's Learning and Support Department.
+Module 1 has been written and compiled by Dario Sambunjak, Miranda Cumpston and Chris Watts, Cochrane Central Executive Team.

 A full list of acknowledgements, including our expert advisors from across Cochrane, is available at the end of each module page.